WiFo-M$^2$: Empower Wireless Communications With Plug-and-Play Environment Sensing via Foundation Model: Experiments

 \begin{itemize} \item[] \textbf{\textit{Experiment Settings}}: We assume that the pilot placement interval in the subcarrier dimension and the sampling ratios for antenna dimensions are set to $k=K/8$ and $x=N/8$, respectively.
 That is, coarse channel estimates are available on only $1/8$ of the subcarriers and $1/8$ of the antennas, respectively.
 For network hyper-parameters, the SR-CI scheme uses a learning rate of $1\times10^{-2}$, the LPCCNet scheme uses $1\times10^{-4}$.
 The batch size for both schemes is $32$. \end{itemize}

 \begin{itemize} \item[] \textbf{\textit{WiFo-M$^2$'s Performance}}: The performance gains of WiFo-M$^2$ models over LPCCNet and SR-CI schemes are illustrated in Fig.~\ref{fig:CI}.
 Among the three variants, WiFo-M$^2$ consistently achieves the most stable and significant improvements across different datasets.
-This demonstrates the effectiveness of multi-modal fusion in enhancing CI accuracy.
-Note that on the L3 dataset the WiFo-M$^2$ models introduce a marginal performance degradation.
-A likely reason is that the L3 dataset configures a large antenna array, which translates into a very fine angular-resolution requirement for CI.
-In such a regime, the spatial side information from multi-modal sensing remain too coarse or imperfectly aligned with the complex channel, so the supplementary features cannot improve the high-precision estimates demanded by LPCCNet.
-Moreover, the performance gains brought by WiFo-M$^2$ are especially pronounced on the L4 and L6 datasets.
+This demonstrates the effectiveness of multi-modal fusion in enhancing CI accuracy. {Note that on the L1 and L3 datasets, the WiFo-M$^2$ models provide relatively marginal performance gains or even introduce a slight degradation.
+This phenomenon is primarily attributed to the complex and dynamic channel variations present in these datasets across the spatial and frequency domains.
+In environments characterized by severe multipath fading, the macroscopic environmental priors extracted from sensing modalities become less effective at precisely tracking the small-scale fading dynamics.
+Consequently, the supplementary features provided by WiFo-M$^2$ offer limited assistance to the CI algorithms under these highly complex conditions.} Moreover, the performance gains brought by WiFo-M$^2$ are especially pronounced on the L4 and L6 datasets.
 L4 employs a BS with a small antenna array, while L6 is configured with relatively fewer subcarriers.
 Under these reduced spatial- or frequency-resolution settings, the OOB features provided by WiFo-M$^2$ are just sufficient to recover the correspondingly lower-dimensional CSI, leading to the sharp performance boost. \end{itemize}